Skip To Main Content

 We stopped using this video after the Marine Tech program was discontinued.

-Today, we use a Ship Bell to signify the rite of passage, moving from one journey to the next.
-After receiving their diplomas, each graduate is asked to ring the bell before sitting back with their class
+Today, we use a BIG Ship Bell to signify the rite of passage, moving from one journey to the next.
+After receiving their diplomas, each graduate is asked to ring the bell before sitting back with their class.

 Sidenote: The Bell was purchased by staff donations from a Marine Supply Store.
 The base was made by Carl’s Marine Tech students.